View research based on topic here:

 Department of Chemical Engineering, National Taiwan University, Taipei, Taiwan

-Controlled study shows Magnation's water technology increased the water flow from 450 gallons per minute to 510 gpm.
+Controlled study with Marin County Fire Department in 2009, shows Magnation's water technology increased the water flow from 450 gallons per minute to 510 gpm.
 Just as favorable, it also decreased it’s pump intake pressure from 100 to 90 psi, pump discharge pressure from 130 to 120 psi, and the pump work rate from 700 to 600 psi.

 The effect of our magnetic systems on making matter lighter or smaller on subatomic levels include chlorides and nitrates.
 Have a look at the dramatic shift in the image below.